naturalis/Custom-databases-DNA-sequences/README.md

 #### Prerequisites
 * R version 4.0.3

-The following libraries are used:
+The following packages are used:

   * rmarkdown 2.6
   * taxizedb 0.3.0